Elves Falath EVO: Is It Worth Your Attention (and Money)?

 Elves Falath EVO vs. Cervelo S5

-Of course, more elongated tubes (including fork, frame, and seat tube) simulate an aerofoil-like shape to reduce the coefficient of drag (CdA) or a reinforced bottom bracket area.
+Of course, more elongated tubes (including fork, frame, and seat tube) simulate an aerofoil-like shape to reduce the coefficient of drag (CdA), and a reinforced bottom bracket area adds stiffness.

-Finally, the rear-end and dropped seat stays are similar to, for example, the one we know from the Canyon Aeroad.
+Finally, the rear-end and dropped seat stays are similar to those found on the Canyon Aeroad.

 Elves Falath EVO (top) vs. Canyon Aeroad (bottom).